exiled1143/Retrieval-Augmented-Language-Model-for-Multi-Label-Knowledge-Graph-Link-Prediction/README.md

 # Retrieval-Augmented-Language-Model-for-Multi-Label-Knowledge-Graph-Link-Prediction

-This repository is the official implementation of **KGXML-BERT: BERT-based framework for Extreme Multi-Label Knowledge Graph Link Prediction**
+This repository is the official implementation of **Retrieval-Augmented-Language-Model-for-Multi-Label-Knowledge-Graph-Link-Prediction**

 ## Requirements